AFCLPlatform/socketUtils/README.md

 ## Purpose

-The aim of this project is used to simplify the connection between sockets.
+The aim of this project is to simplify the connection between the sockets of the various modules of the AFCL platform.

 ## Pre-Requisites
 - Gradle